Peng Liyuan: Biography

-In 1984, she was transferred to the Song and Dance Troupe of the General Political Bureau, and in 1985, she rushed to the front line of the Battle of Laoshan to console the soldiers.
+In 1984, she was transferred to the Song and Dance Troupe of the General Political Bureau, visiting and performing to units at the front line of Laoshan in the 1980s.
 In the same year, Peng won the gold medal in the National Singing Group of the First National Nie Er - Xinghai Vocal Works Competition organized by the Ministry of Culture.
 In July of the same year, she joined the Chinese Communist Party.
 In 1985, to celebrate the 40th anniversary of the victory in the war and the 40th anniversary of the premiere of The White-Haired Girl, Peng Liyuan appeared in Beijing's Tianqiao Theatre, where she became the third-generation "Xi'er" after Wang Kun and Guo Lanying, and achieved the "Plum Blossom Award" - the highest honor in China's theater industry.

 Peng's singing of On the Field of Hope, a song about the generational and emotional ties of people who work the land, made the song famous in the 1980s.
 In 1986, she sang a solo version of On the Field of Hope, and won the 1st Prize for Professional Ethnic Singing in the Second National Young Singers Grand Prix organized by CCTV.
 At the end of the same year, she was introduced to Xi Jinping by a friend, and after graduating from college in 1987, she was recommended for a master's degree in acoustics at the China Conservatory of Music (mentoring by Jin Tielin).
 On 1 September 1987, she married Xi Jinping, then the Vice Mayor of Xiamen.
 In May 1990, she defended her thesis and received her master's degree, becoming the first master's degree in folk vocal music trained in China.
 In November 1991, when Daughter of the Party premiered, Peng starred in the role of Tian Yumei, the first heroine of the play, which became the first opera portrayal of the opera that had been stamped with Peng Liyuan's original imprint.

 In 2002, Peng was appointed as a visiting professor at the Shandong University of Arts, and in September 2004, she was appointed as a visiting professor at the China Conservatory of Music.
 In September 2005, at the invitation of the organizing committee of the 60th anniversary of the founding of the United Nations, Peng Liyuan performed the Chinese opera Psalms of Mulan for the first time at the Lincoln Center in New York City, and was awarded the Distinguished Artist Award by the Artistic Committee of the Lincoln Center for the Arts.